California State University Admission Requirements

 The priority filing period for fall admission is October 1-November 30 the year prior to transfer.
 The filing period for spring admission is August 1-August 31.
 It is essential to check with the campus to ensure that it is accepting applications for the spring semester.
 Students should plan to submit their applications early in the filing period.

-PLEASE NOTE: The CSU campuses may be limited in their ability to accommodate winter and spring transfers due to budget uncertainties.
-Students should not count on midyear transfer.
+PLEASE NOTE: The CSU campuses may be limited in their ability to accommodate winter and spring transfers due to budget constraints.
+Students should not count on mid-year transfer.
 Consult with a counselor for the best possible transfer plan.